 Thanks to the Seawheeze Half Marathon, the annual running event sponsored the athletic apparel brand Lululemon, I can claim Vancouver as the latest destination conquered on my quest to run the world!
 I, along with 10,000 of my running buds, were beyond thrilled to be among the few, the proud, the agents (i.e. runners).
 Being apart of this exclusive group isn’t easy, as Seawheeze, which opens registration almost a year in advance, sells out in minutes.

 It’s ironic that Lululemon is heavily associated with yoga, which emphasizes breathing and calmness; you know, Zen.
 But based on my experience, I doubt there was any calm, and probably very little breathing involved for most during the registration process for this race.
-I sat waiting for at least a half hour for the registration to open, and fortunately was able to register immediately using my iPhone.
-Apparently those using mobile devices were more successful than those using desktops who reported my glitches, such as being wait-listed, or kicked out by some gremlin in the system.
+While I waited for at least half an hour after appointed time for the registration to open, I was fortunately able to register immediately using my mobile phone.
+Apparently those using mobile devices were more successful than those using desktops who reported my glitches, such as being wait-listed, or kicked out of the system by some gremlin while they were trying to register.
 After getting past the registration process, running a half-marathon was easy.

 Yoga.
 Run.
 Party